zoltrain/www/source/blog/2014-10-16-josh-joins-hashicorp.html.markdown

 READMORE

 Prior to HashiCorp.
 Josh worked at DigitalOcean and Etsy.
-At DigitalOcean, Josh used Packer to build their automated pipelineto build the base droplet images.
+At DigitalOcean, Josh used Packer to create their automated pipeline to build the base droplet images.
 For his side projects, Josh used our tooling to scale and automate infrastructure.